WebAssembly/design/Semantics.md

 and then push the result value(s) onto the stack, followed by an implicit advancement of the program counter.

+All instructions and operators in WebAssembly are explicitly typed, with no overloading rules.
 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.